oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 * How to write Apache Beam jobs: [wiki page](https://github.com/oppia/oppia/wiki/Apache-Beam-Jobs)
 * Here is a somewhat outdated and incomplete [design doc](https://docs.google.com/document/d/1qQbW9Z_cgJ1mwU0hzBpPVS_4WLT_l_08ZixLR1G2bvQ/edit#heading=h.ylvrrqipsjif) that overlaps a bit with this project.
 Most of the doc is out of scope for the project, but you might find it interesting reading for context.
 The most relevant section is [this one](https://docs.google.com/document/d/1qQbW9Z_cgJ1mwU0hzBpPVS_4WLT_l_08ZixLR1G2bvQ/edit#bookmark=id.3fmayg4aifoi) in the "product design" part of the doc.
 Note that you do not need to follow the approach in the technical design section of that document (since, on reflection, it looks like the storage and display approach for NGR tasks would likely need to be handled differently from other tasks in the dashboard).

 ### 1.3.
-Helping students when they get stuck
+Helping learners when they get stuck
 TBD

 ### 1.4.
-Celebrating students’ accomplishments
+Celebrating learners' accomplishments

 **Project Description:**

-We want students to have an enjoyable experience when playing Oppia’s explorations, and to receive positive reinforcement whenever they reach an appropriate milestone.
+We want learners to have an enjoyable experience when playing Oppia’s explorations, and to receive positive reinforcement whenever they reach an appropriate milestone.
 This project therefore involves:

-* Celebrating the student’s completion of a lesson very overtly.
-This should happen when the student reaches an “EndExploration” card.
-Specifically, we should make sure to recognize what the student has learned, celebrate their accomplishment, and make it clear what the next recommendation for them would be (e.g. practice the skills they learned in a practice session or start learning the next lesson).
+* Celebrating the learner's completion of a lesson very overtly.
+This should happen when the learner reaches an “EndExploration” card.
+Specifically, we should make sure to recognize what the learner has learned, celebrate their accomplishment, and make it clear what the next recommendation for them would be (e.g. practice the skills they learned in a practice session or start learning the next lesson).
-* Celebrating the student’s achievement (perhaps a bit less overtly) when they finish a streak of questions within a lesson.
+* Celebrating the learner's achievement (perhaps a bit less overtly) when they finish a streak of questions within a lesson.
 For simplicity, this can be considered to be just before they reach a new checkpoint.

 **Size of this project:** medium (~175 hours)